Long Island Central Pine Barrens

 The Long Island Central Pine Barrens (also known as the Long Island Pine Barrens) is a large area of publicly protected pine barrens in Suffolk County, New York, on Long Island, covering more than 100000 acre.

+Overview

-The Barrens operates in a similar manner to Adirondack Park, with public lands managed by a mix of federal, state, county and local public land managers intermixed with private inholdings.
+The Barrens operates similarly to Adirondack Park, with public lands managed by a mix of federal, state, county and local public land managers intermixed with private inholdings.